 (a) generally or in a particular class of matter or in particular classes of matter; and

-(b) throughout the State or in a specified portion or specified portions of the State, whether or not a local planning scheme has been prepared or is being prepared in that portion or those portions of the State.
+(b) throughout the State or in a specified portion or specified portions of the State, whether or not a planning scheme has been prepared or is being prepared in that portion or those portions of the State.

+[Section 26 amended by No. 28 of 2010 s.
+8.]

 27. Matters to which Commission is to have regard

 In the preparation of a State planning policy the Commission is to have regard to —